CloudNativeWales/Meetops/Blog/001_OURFIRSTMEETUP.md

 The presentation can be found [here](https://docs.google.com/presentation/u/1/d/1xTFHjCyecWQ5QespLGLFNvidirN7YkbL3-A49o4gIck/edit?usp=sharing).
 Fun fact: Lewis completed this presentation before the meetup, sitting on bike rack, next to a toilet on a train from Bristol to Cardiff!

 ![Lewis](/content/images/2018/05/001_FIRSTMEETUP_TRAIN.jpeg)
-*Lewis with his last minute editing of SNW slides*
+*Lewis with his last minute editing of CNW slides*

 And with this, it was time to hand over the floor to CNW's first ever speaker, [Matthew MacDonald Wallace](https://twitter.com/mbconsultinguk)